yuyichao/explore/julia/new_gc/bit_swap.md

 ## Optimization for sweep
-An important optimization that we want (which is also used currently) is to be able to skip sweeping a page completely if we don't need to **write** anything to the page (i.e. not writing to it either).
+An important optimization that we want (which is also used currently) is to be able to skip sweeping a page completely if we don't need to **write** anything to the page (i.e. not reading from it either).
 Since we would like to figure these out without actually reading the page, it is necessary to keep some out-of-band information in the page metadata.
 These metadata are generally a summary of the gc bits in the page and therefore should be updated whenever